-New for 20130-14, that the Board has resolved to appoint (on a "supply for services contract") a Communications Co-ordinator; Sarah Hope has been appointed to fulfil this role, and working closely with the Executive Director her first tasks are to establish a new Careers England Twitter account (@CareersEngland) and a weekly electronic newsletter to members - which strengthens even further Careers England's commitment to communications both with the membership and to the wider external audiences which Twitter will enable us to reach.
+The Board resolved to appoint (on a "supply for services contract") a Communications Co-ordinator for the first time in 2013-14; Sarah Hope was appointed to fulfil this role, and working closely with the Executive Director her first tasks were to establish a new Careers England Twitter account (@CareersEngland) and a weekly electronic newsletter to members - which has strengthened even further Careers England's commitment to communications both with the membership and to the wider external audiences which Twitter will enable us to reach.
+The CE twitter account has almost 600 followers already and Sarah/Paul have issued over 50 weekly E news bulletins to members to date - these are proving very popular.
+The Board has resolved to extend Sarah's contract into 2014-15, and its scope which will include Assistant Company Secretarial duties.